AhmedMaher123384/Basic-clinic-system-spring-boot-with-Microservice/README.md

 ## Technologies Used
 - **Spring Boot**: Framework for creating stand-alone, production-grade Spring-based applications.
+- **Spring Cloud**: Provides tools for building and deploying cloud-native applications.
 - **Spring Cloud OpenFeign**: For inter-service communication.
 - **Spring Cloud Netflix Eureka**: For service registration and discovery.
 - **Spring Cloud Gateway**: For API Gateway and routing.